How to install software

-- Make sure your computer meets the requirements of the program, game, or utility you are attempting to install.
+- Ensure your computer meets the system requirements of the program, game, or utility you are attempting to install.

-- After installing a new program if it prompts you to reboot the computer, do it.
+- After installing a new program, if it prompts you to reboot the computer, do so.

 - Open My Computer.

 - In the My Computer window, open the drive containing the installation files.
 For example, if the files are on the CD-ROM (compact disc read-only memory) drive, open the D: drive or letter of your CD-ROM drive.